 In addition to the methods above of cyber espionage on political leaders, it is also possible for attackers to access computers without leaving any traceable evidence.

-This attack is a zero-day exploit and allows attackers to access sensitive information without ever being detected or identified by security measures.
+This zero-day exploit allows attackers to access sensitive information without being detected or identified by security measures.

 It also allows attackers to remain undetected while engaged in long-term monitoring activities, thus making them especially dangerous as they can continually glean information over time with little risk of detection.

-Due to the growing prevalence of cyber espionage methods on political figures, governments are increasingly emphasizing strengthening their cyber security systems by investing in better protection tools and developing countermeasures against potential attacks.
+Due to the growing prevalence of cyber espionage methods on political figures, governments increasingly emphasize strengthening their cyber security systems by investing in better protection tools and developing countermeasures against potential attacks.